EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/queues-of-requests.md

 ### If `newQueue` is `true`

-If the `newQueue` property of is `true` then a new queue will be created and the request will be added to the new queue.
+If the `newQueue` property is `true` then a new queue will be created and the request will be added to the new queue.

 Use this option when you want your request to be performed according to the callstack order.
 Your request will be performed only after all the previously added requests are finished.